 - In 2011, Thea Richardson graduated from the Rider University School Psychology Program.
 Thea is from the Caribbean Island of Anguilla.
 Upon graduation, she returned to Anguilla and became the FIRST school psychologist on that island.

 - Several other recent graduates of the School Psychology Program at Rider University have gone on to enroll in doctoral programs in school psychology, neuropsychology and allied fields.
 These graduates are making an impact on the field through advanced study, research, publications, and presentations at the national level.

-- Over the past 5 years, 100% of Rider University School Psychology Program graduates have passed the national examination in school psychology.
+- Over the past 5 years, nearly 100% of Rider University School Psychology Program graduates have passed the national examination in school psychology.

 - Most graduates of Rider University's School Psychology Program become employed in the field before or shortly after graduation, even in the current economy.